 We believe that every Australian should have equal access to high-quality Life Insurance products, no matter what their sexuality, gender, race, age or beliefs.
 We believe this is not just about getting Life Insurance, this is a human rights issue.

-Life Insurance can help you be certain your loved ones are provided for; your child's educational needs are taken care of, and that your chosen family won't have to worry about their future if you’re not there to continue to protect and provide for them.
+Life Insurance can help you be certain your loved ones are provided for; your child's educational needs are taken care of and your chosen family won't have to worry about their future if you’re not there to continue to protect and provide for them.

-Often, when a couple set up life insurance to protect each other, one person has their application accepted, but the other is refused because of a pre-existing health condition.
+Often, when a couple establishes a life insurance policy to protect each other, one person has their application accepted, but the other is refused because of a pre-existing health condition.

 Both are left feeling that a wedge has been driven between them and that their needs and choices were not understood, honoured or valued.

 At Unusual Risks Insured our mission is to change this and be the change we want to see in the world.

 How it works together with other insurance covers